 MGM offered Universal-International $750,000 for the loan-out of their contractee Rock Hudson.
 Hudson seriously considered accepting the part until his agent explained to him that the film's gay subtext was too much of a risk to his career.

-Gore Vidal was uncredited as a screenwriter, although producer Sam Zimbalist promised he and Christopher Fry, who worked on the script independently from Vidal, a screen credit.
+Gore Vidal was uncredited as a screenwriter, although producer Sam Zimbalist promised he and Christopher Fry, who worked on the script independently from Vidal and was on-set with William Wyler all during shooting, a screen credit.
 Karl Tunberg, who wrote the original screenplay that had been very much rewritten into a shooting script by Vidal and Fry, claimed the credit.
 Zimbalist died before the movie ended, and thus could not testify at the guild arbitration hearing.
 Tunberg won the credit, but failed to win the Oscar.
 The film had been nominated for 12 Oscars, and won a record 11 (since tied).
 The movie's sole loss was for Best Writing, Screenplay Based on Material from Another Medium, and usually is attributed to the fallout from the credit dispute, which Vidal made widely known.

 The chariot race required 15,000 extras, on a set constructed on 18 acres of backlot at Cinecitta Studios outside Rome.
 Tour buses visited the set every hour.
 Eighteen chariots were built, with half being used for practice.
 The race took five weeks to film.